Tokyo

 The stunning 200-year-old hinoki cypress counter is the place to be wowed by the chef’s preparation and then each mouthwatering bite as soon as it is delivered to you in his skillful hands.
 You will notice how Chef Saito’s workspace extends on one level to the guests’ eating space, creating a very broad, generous feel and giving you the best seats in the house.
 Sitting comfortably in chairs by Danish designer Kai Kristiansen, guests can enjoy the array of knives adorning the walls – the creations of traditional Sakai knife master craftsman Yoshikazu Ikeda, and the order-made Oribe tableware each in a slightly different hue.

 The private room with an additional six-seat straight counter was built with a view to the future and adding an apprentice sushi chef in the restaurant And if you want to savor the night a little longer once the meal is complete, you can mosey over to the bar space – a rarity at sushi restaurants.
 Guests arriving a little early or those from the first sitting who are still enjoying their drinks can relax and unwind in the bar area, from where the chef will even take a la carte orders.
-The eye-popping wine collection contains anywhere between two- and three-hundred varieties, with a strong focus on Burgundy wines.
-Imported direct from Europe, 98% of the listed wines are Pinot Noir.
-The chef is desperate for guests to experience the wonderful affinity between Pinot Noir and sushi prepared with red vinegar and all kinds of Japanese-style dishes.
+The wine collection features between 200 and 300 varieties, with a strong focus on Burgundy.
+In addition to an extensive bottle selection, around 50 varieties are also available by the glass, allowing for diverse pairing experiences.
+The chef is desperate for guests to experience the wonderful affinity between Pinot Noir and sushi prepared with rice vinegar and all kinds of Japanese-style dishes.
 Beyond wine, there is a wonderful selection of drinks of every kind to please every palate.

 CUISINE